MakieOrg/Blog/src/pages/blogposts/May-2023-News.md

 It extends the functionality of the existing `PlotSpec` infrastructure and allows for the creation and deletion of plots as needed.
 It is compatible with any backend.

 This functionality is crucial for improving the integration of WGLMakie within Pluto.
 While Pluto lacks support for UIs via Observables like Makie, it follows a declarative style where users write out the complete plot command for each animation step.
-Having an efficient declaritive API in Makie will ensure compatibility between WGLMakie and Pluto.
+Having an efficient declarative API in Makie will ensure compatibility between WGLMakie and Pluto.

 ```julia
 # hide